 What are the implications of President Biden's June 4th executive order for asylum seekers?

 These actions are harmful, counterproductive, and illegal.
 The IRC urges the Biden Administration to reconsider these executive actions that restrict asylum and violate U.S. refugee protection standards.
-These measures could lead to increased misinformation and force asylum seekers into more dangerous routes, jeopardizing their lives while further undermining the asylum system.
+These measures lead to increased misinformation and exploitation by criminal actors and force asylum seekers into more dangerous routes, jeopardizing their lives while further undermining the asylum system.

 How does the IRC support asylum seekers in the U.S.?